 But it rained today, so here I am.
 Fresh off the annual trip to Lander, Wyoming, and 2 days from beginning a new training cycle.
 I feel stronger and more fit than I ever have at this time of year, but before we get down to business as usual, I suppose I should give you all a quick update on where I've been and how the spring season went.

-After Dracula I headed back to the Darkside to have a go at my old nemesis, Swingline.
+After "Dracula" I headed back to the Darkside to have a go at my old nemesis, "Swingline".
 I quickly found myself in a familiar position... falling at the final hard move.
-I had never worked the route with anyone, and while watching Ettiene Seppecher work out the high, subtle crux section, I saw him use a different, possibly better foot sequence than I had been using.
+I had never worked the route with anyone, and while watching Ettiene Seppecher work out the high, subtle crux section, I saw him use a different, possibly better, foot sequence than I had been using.
 After falling yet again, I gave the new beta a shot, and the move was suddenly much easier!
-Not one to lie down, Swingline nevertheless kept me from the chains.
+Not one to lie down, "Swingline" nevertheless kept me from the chains.
 I held the final move for a second, but just never reeled it in.
 I might have been disappointed had it just gone easily.
-It's top of the list for the fall, no question.
+It's at the top of the list for the fall, no question.

-While spending most of the day falling at the top of Swingline, I was worried I might end up losing fitness for other routes, so end of days were used to check out lines I had overlooked.
+While spending most of the day falling at the top of "Swingline", I was worried I might end up losing fitness for other routes, so ends of days were used to check out lines I had overlooked.
 After a full day at Darkside, I narrowly missed an onsight of "Racer X" (12d), sending easily 2nd go.
-A week later, after falling 4 times from the top of Swingline, I managed to take down "Second Nature" (13a) in two tries.
-My fitness wasn't failing, but Swingline was wearing my skin thin, so again, I shifted gears back to mini projects.
+A week later, after falling 4 times from the top of "Swingline", I managed to take down "Second Nature" (13a) in two tries.
+My fitness wasn't failing, but "Swingline" was wearing my skin thin, so again, I shifted gears back to mini projects.

 I'd heard the hype about a hard 13b called "Cat's Demise", and while it wasn't on my list, I decided to go have a look.
 After my first excursion up the route, I was convinced that the hype was warranted.
 An amazing line of pinches and powerful moves leads to a great rest, followed by a V6ish boulder problem that revolves around a TINY sidepull crimp.
 I didn't even see the chains that go.